Bohoiavlenka

 Bohoiavlenka (Богоявленка) is a village in Vuhledar urban hromada, Volnovakha Raion, Donetsk Oblast, Ukraine.
 It is located 14 kilometers from Vuhledar.
 The population was 1,490 in the 2001 Ukrainian census.

 History

 Under the Soviet Union, the village was the centre of a collective farm, led by Hero of Socialist Labour Dmitry Chernobay.

-From 1966 to 2004, the village was named Dobroville.
+From 1966 to 2004, the village was named Dobrovillia.

 Russo-Ukrainian War

 The village has been shelled repeatedly throughout the Russian invasion of Ukraine.
 By December 2023, due to evacuation, the population had decreased to around 200.
 A local resident reported a lack of gas in the village and the continual deliverance of humanitarian aid to the population.

 On 27 October 2024, the village was captured by Russian forces.

 Demographics

 According to the 2001 Ukrainian census, the population of the village was 1,490 of which 92.89% stated Ukrainian to be their native language, 6.58% stated their native language to be Russian, and 0.34% to be Armenian.